 Envisioning the Future of the Research Enterprise

-The Institute for Research on Innovation & Science (IRIS) is the global source for data to support fundamental research on the results of public and private investments in discovery, innovation, and education.
+The Institute for Research on Innovation & Science (IRIS) is the major national source for data to support fundamental research on the results of public and private investments in discovery, innovation, and education.
 It provides credible data and rigorous findings about the productivity and public value of the research enterprise to inform effective policy-making, support outreach, aid in research management, and expand the state of knowledge.

 Provide and Use the Data

 IRIS provides member institutions with university-specific reports based on their data, highlighting the impacts of their research efforts and investments.

 Refine the Data

 IRIS creates a secure data enclave for the research community by collecting, integrating, warehousing, and making large-scale data accessible to researchers.

 IRIS provides policy makers with credible data on the value of research to address pressing social science and policy questions.

 “This groundbreaking project will allow research universities to better track and report the outcomes of many dimensions of the academic enterprise.
 Perhaps most importantly, the effort will apply the protocols and rigor of academic research to the work and outcomes of higher education—and will do so in a manner consistent with the values of the academic (not commercial) sector.”

 —BARBARA MCFADDEN ALLEN, EXECUTIVE DIRECTOR, BIG TEN ACADEMIC ALLIANCE